TheHighestBit/logpeek-server/README.md

 TODO:
+ - Create UI element for each log entry to be displayed in the table
  - Create logic for reading in and processing the log files
- - Create UI element for each log entry to be displayed in the table
- - Add support for filtering with min log level + other filters
  - Add cache to the server, for entry table use positions in the array to indicate where to search next.
 Invalidate cache if new log entries are added
  - Respond from the API with the correct response codes
  - Add config via vargs/config file